-In terms of Section 152 of the Companies Act, 2013 and the Articles of Association of the Company, Mr. Devakar Bansal, Director, who has been longest in the office, retire by rotation at the ensuing Annual General Meeting and being eligible, offers himself for re-appointment.
-The Board recommends his re-appointment to the members of the Company.
+In terms of Section 152 of the Companies Act, 2013 and the Articles of Association of the Company, Mr. Sunil Kumar Bansal, Managing Director and Mr. Y V Raman, Whole Time Director, who have been longest in the office, retire by rotation at the ensuing Annual General Meeting and being eligible, offers themselves for re-appointment.
+The Board recommends their re-appointment to the members of the Company.

+During the year under review, there was no change in the constitution of the Board of Directors.
 The Directors on the Board are Mr. Devakar Bansal, Mr. Sunil Kumar Bansal, Mr. Y. V. Raman, Dr. Padam C Bansal, Mr. D. P. Venkataraman, Mr. Harish Kumar Lohia, Mrs. Indra Somani, Mr. Jyoti Kumar Chowdhry, Mr. Harsh Bansal and Mr. Amber Bansal.

-INDEPENDENT DIRECTORS AND FAMILIARISATION PROGRAMME
+INDEPENDENT DIRECTORS AND FAMILIRISATION PROGRAMME

-In terms of the provisions of Section 149(7) of the Companies Act, 2013 and Regulation 16(1)(b) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, all the Independent Directors of the

-Company have furnished a declaration to the Company stating that they fulfill the criteria of Independence as prescribed under Section 149(6) of the Companies Act, 2013 and Regulation 16(1)(b) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+In terms of the provisions of Section 149(7) of the Companies Act, 2013 and Regulation 16(1)(b) read with Regulation 25(8) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, all the Independent Directors have furnished a declaration to the Company stating that they fulfill the criteria of Independence as prescribed under Section 149(6) of the Companies Act, 2013 and Regulation 16(1)(b) read with Regulation 25(8) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.